baskerville/bspwm/README.md

 - `wm_name` — The value that shall be used for the `_NET_WM_NAME` property of the root window.

-- `borderless_monocle` — Whether to remove borders for tiled windows in monocle mode.
+- `borderless_monocle` — Remove borders for tiled windows in monocle mode.

-- `gapless_monocle` — Whether to remove gaps for tiled windows in monocle mode.
+- `gapless_monocle` — Remove gaps for tiled windows in monocle mode.

-- `focus_follows_pointer` — Whether to focus the window under the pointer.
+- `focus_follows_pointer` — Focus the window under the pointer.

+- `pointer_follows_monitor` — When focusing a monitor, put the pointer at its center.

 - `adaptative_raise` — Prevent floating windows from being raised when they might cover other floating windows.

 - `apply_shadow_property` — Enable shadows for floating windows via the `_COMPTON_SHADOW` property.

-- `auto_alternate` — Whether to interpret two consecutive identical `use` messages as an `alternate` message.
+- `auto_alternate` — Interpret two consecutive identical `use` messages as an `alternate` message.

-- `focus_by_distance` — Whether to use window or leaf distance for focus movement.
+- `focus_by_distance` — Use window or leaf distance for focus movement.

 ## Environment Variables